"SET YOUR SIGHTS ON THE HEIGHTS"

 Photosensitive or Photochromic lenses are light-sensitive and darken when exposed to UV rays so that your normal glasses have the convenience and UV protection of sunglasses.
 An added plus is that they filter out harmful blue light both indoors and outdoors.

-VERSION A (Faster Tint Change)
+REGULAR (Faster Tint Change)

-VERSION B (Darker Tint)
+EXTRA DARK (Darker Tint)

 These lenses become the darkest tint possible for those who are sensitive to light.
 They also darken to a degree while driving.
 Note that these take a little longer to transition and, when clear, it does retain a 5% tint.
-Includes: Essilor Transitions Xtra-Active, Zeiss PhotoFusion Extra, Unity Sunsync Elite XT
+Includes: Essilor Transitions Xtra-Active, PhotoFusion Extra, Sunsync Elite XT

-Heights Vision © 2023 All Rights Reserved.
+Heights Vision © 2024 All Rights Reserved.